SARDONYX-sard/dotfiles/windows/config/powershell-profile/helper/readme.md

 - Only some functions added dynamically by New-DynamicFunction, module settings, tab completion, etc. can be lazy-loaded.
 Normal functions will fail to load lazily.

+## shell-design.ps1

+- Delayed loading of oh-my-posh and other functions to speed up terminal startup.

+- When pwsh.exe starts, a simple terminal design is loaded.

+- When any command is executed, oh-my-posh design is applied.